Allergy eye relief?

 - Try to keep outdoor allergens outside and away from your eyes — keep windows and door closed and make sure they are properly insulated

 If these tips aren't producing healthy-eye results and OTC solutions just aren't working, you may want to talk with your health provider about the prescription options outlined above.
-If you are a Columbia student, you can make an appointment with a health care provider via Open Communicator or by calling x4-2284.
+If you're a Columbia student, you can make an appointment with a health care provider by contacting Medical Services (Morningside) or the Student Health Service (CUMC).

 Best of luck in seeking optimal optical relief!